XDR™ Agent for Windows

 - Right-click a file or folder and selectScan with Cortex XDR.You will not see this option ifEnd-user initiated local scanis disabled on your endpoint.

 - The Cortex XDR agent console opens and you can see the custom scan in progress and eventually the scan verdict for the file.
 When a malicious file is detected during the custom scan, the event is reported to Cortex XDR directly and will be visible in the Alerts table table asDetected (Scanned).
 However, it will not appear on theEventstab of the Cortex XDR agent console.
-If the file is unknown to WildFire, it will be considered non-malicious.
+If the file is unknown to WildFire, the agent applies Local Analysis.

 - Change the display language for the Cortex XDR console.The Cortex XDR console is localized in the following languages: English, German, French, Spanish, Chinese (traditional and simplified), and Japanese.